What is the Bitcoin Market Cycle?

 Mainstream Adoption of Bitcoin

 Mainstream adoption of Bitcoin has been on a steep curve.
-In January 2018, the value of BTC trading on Binance surpassed $11bn – a fraction of the $164bn traded on the platform in January 2023.
-Over this period, Bitcoin has proven itself to a growing community of retail and, crucially, institutional investors, including public companies: which held over 1% supply as of October 2023.
-The largest holder, Microstrategy, holds 158,000 units – purchased at an average price of $29,574 according to CoinGecko.
-Famously, Tesla also holds a stack of BTC on its balance sheet with over 10,000 units.
+In January 2018, the value of BTC trading on Binance surpassed $11bn – a fraction of the Bitcoin traded on the platform in March 2024 when the exchange saw over $1trillion worth of volume across all assets.
+Over this period, Bitcoin has proven itself to a growing community of retail and, crucially, institutional investors, including public companies: which held over 1.5% supply as of May.
+The largest holder, Microstrategy, holds 439,000 units – purchased at an average price of $61,725 according to Investopedia.
+Famously, Tesla also holds a stack of BTC on its balance sheet with over 10,500 units.

-The lack of a legal framework for crypto is holding back many investors from entering the space.
+Lacking legal framework for crypto is still holding back many investors from entering the space.
 However, governments globally are ramping up their regulation efforts, which the results of will hopefully grant crypto the legitimacy many investors are waiting on to invest.
+The Bitcoin ETF could prove a watershed moment, with expectations of an Ethereum Spot ETF to follow.

 Recommended reading: Crypto Portfolio Basics: The Key to a Well-Balanced Portfolio